mattermost/mattermost-plugin-jira/docs/development/environment.md

 # Environment

-## Development

-To contribute to the project see https://www.mattermost.org/contribute-to-mattermost
+To contribute to the project see https://www.mattermost.org/contribute-to-mattermost.

 Join the [Jira plugin channel](https://community.mattermost.com/core/channels/jira-plugin) on our community server to discuss any questions.